tesselode/roomy/readme.md

 # Roomy

-**Roomy** is a screen management library for LÖVE.
+**Roomy** is a scene management library for LÖVE.
 It helps organize game code by the different "screens" in the game, such as the title screen, gameplay screen, and pause screen.

 ## Installation